jobrouter/typo3-data/Documentation/form-finisher.rst

 ---------

 You can use variables as column values.
-For more information have a look into the available :ref:`variable resolvers <base:variable-resolvers>`.
-You can also write your :ref:`own variable resolvers <base:developer-variable-resolvers>`.
+For more information have a look into the available :ref:`variable resolvers <typo3-jobrouter-base:variable-resolvers>`.
+You can also write your :ref:`own variable resolvers <typo3-jobrouter-base:developer-variable-resolvers>`.